 Q.: What are state fees like and is it possible for us to pay state fees directly to the Regulator?
 A.: The State fee is paid in Uzbek soum, UZS.
 Once a local company we use for AR functions designated as it, we pay State fee on the manufacturer`s behalf.

-The fees vary greatly, from
+The fees vary greatly, from 750 000 UZS (

-129 000 000 UZS ($9900).
+$66) to 129 000 000 UZS (

 Ask us for help with assessing your total fee.

 Q.: My devices being produced in Korea, but not registered within Korean FDA yet.
 Could we apply for registration in Uzbekistan?A.: Medical devices with no registration at its manufacturer`s country can not be registered in Uzbekistan at the moment.
-The Regulator asks for initial Registration Certificate being translated to Uzbek and provided for review.
+The Regulator asks for the country-of-origin Registration Certificate being translated to Uzbek and provided for review.

 The device then can be classified as Uzbekistani-made.